Record All-Star: Davis scores 52, West tops East 192-182

 TIP-INS

 East: Irving also led the East in rebounds with seven. ...
+Isaiah Thomas scored 20 for the East.
 Kyle Lowry scored 19 points and DeMar DeRozan added 16. ...
 No East player logged more than 24 minutes.

 CELEB WATCH